jckuhl/syntax-challenge/README.md

 Both scripts lead to the same output of 87:00:13 with the given data set.

 I might however have to use Beautiful Soup or something to scrape the actual webpage since I can't seem to get more than 99 episodes from the RSS.

+## Update

+Beautiful Soup of course wouldn't work for a page built and routed with React.
+However I think I have my solution with Selenium Webdriver.  `feedwd.py` uses Webdriver to collect the timestamps for every episode and adds them together.

+And I got `88:52:51`